 Postal codes, order numbers, or product SKUs with preceding zeros having the zeros removed.

-The steps below describe how to import a CSV file into Excel file to preserve numerical data as text.
+The steps below describe how to import a CSV file into Excel to preserve numerical data as text.

 The screenshots in these steps show Excel 2013.
 If you have an earlier version, your screen and process may differ slightly.
 For Excel 2016 users, you will need to restore the text import wizard to complete these steps.